AnaSilvaSwitch/devops-23-24-JPE-1231821/CA4/Part2/README.md

 ## Introduction
-The goal of this assignment is to utilize Docker for setting up a containerized environment to execute the Gradle version of the Spring basic tutorial application.
+The goal of this assignment is to use Docker for setting up a containerized environment to execute the Gradle version of the Spring basic tutorial application.
 By creating a Docker-based solution, we aim to encapsulate the application and its dependencies into containers, ensuring consistent and isolated execution environments.
 The assignment involves creating Dockerfiles for the web and database services, using Docker Compose to manage the services, and publishing the Docker images to Docker Hub.

 ## 1. Create the docker containers